-33. (1) If, after the receipt of the statements and other documents mentioned in section 29 or 31 the Director of Public Prosecutions is of the opinion that the accused person should not have been committed for trial, but that the case should have been dealt with summarily, the Director of Public Prosecutions may, if he thinks fit, refer the case back to the Magistrate with directions to deal with the case accordingly, and with such other directions as he may think proper.
+- 33. (1) If, after the receipt of the statements and other documents mentioned in section 29 or 31 the Director of Public Prosecutions is of the opinion that the accused person should not have been committed for trial, but that the case should have been dealt with summarily, the Director of Public Prosecutions may, if he thinks fit, refer the case back to the Magistrate for reconsideration. - (2) Where the Director of Public Prosecutions directs that the committal proceedings shall be reopened or that a case shall be dealt with summarily, the following provisions shall have effect: - (a) where the accused person is in custody, the Magistrate shall, by an order in writing under his hand, direct the Keeper of the prison having the custody of the accused person to convey him or cause him to be

-(2) Any directions given by the Director of Public Prosecutions under this section shall be in writing signed by him and shall be complied with by the Magistrate, but the Director of Public Prosecutions may at any time add to, alter or revoke any such directions.

-(3)Where the Director of Public Prosecutions directs that the committal proceedings shall be reopened or that a case shall be dealt with summarily, the following provisions shall have effect:

-- (a) where the accused person is in custody, the Magistrate shall, by an order in writing under his hand, direct the Keeper of the prison having the custody of the accused person to convey him or cause him to be conveyed to the place named in the order for the purpose of being dealt with as the Magistrate may direct; or - (b) where the accused person is on bail, the Magistrate shall issue a summons for his attendance at a time and place named in the summons; and - (c) thereafter the proceedings shall be continued under the provisions of this Act or of the Summary Courts Act, as the case may be, and, if under the Summary Courts Act, in the same manner as if the Magistrate had himself formed an opinion in terms of section 94 of that Act.

-(4) If the accused person does not attend in obedience to the summons under subsection (3)(b), the Magistrate shall issue a warrant for his apprehension.

-34. In committal proceedings, except when the charge Committal for is one of treason or murder, if an accused person who is ^{sentence} represented by an Attorney-at-law informs the Magistrate that he is guilty of the charge, the Magistrate-

-(a) shall say to him the following words, or words to the like effect:

-" Do you wish the witnesses to appear to give evidence against you at your trial?
-If you do not, you will now be committed for sentence, instead of being committed for trial."; and

-(b) may commit him for sentence before the High Court in accordance with section 35(2).
+- conveyed to the place named in the order for the purpose of being dealt with as the Magistrate may direct; or - (b) where the accused person is on bail, the Magistrate shall issue a summons for his attendance at a time and place named in the summons; and - (c) thereafter the proceedings shall be continued under the provisions of this Act or of the Summary Courts Act, as the case may be, and, if under the Summary Courts Act, in the same manner as if the Magistrate had himself formed an opinion in terms of section 94 of that Act. - (3) If the accused person does not attend in obedience to the summons under subsection (2)(b), the Magistrate shall issue a warrant for his apprehension. - 34.
+In committal proceedings, except when the charge Committal for is one of treason or murder, if an accused person who is represented by an Attorney-at-law informs the Magistrate that he is guilty of the charge, the Magistrate- - (a) shall say to him the following words, or words to the like effect: - " Do you wish the witnesses to appear to give evidence against you at your trial?
+If you do not, you will now be committed for sentence, instead of being committed for trial."; and - (b) may commit him for sentence before the High Court in accordance with section 35(2).

 Recording answer of accused person